 How we teach English

+At The Milford Academy, our English planning follows a consistent structure from EYFS to Y6.
 This planning sequence weaves together our teaching of age-related vocabulary, grammar, punctuation and reading objectives.
 The planning framework consists of three phases.
 At its heart is a clear focus on the purpose and audience of the writing that the children will publish at the end of the planning sequence.
 There is also a strong focus on key vocabulary from the text that the children will know by the end of the sequence.
 The ‘learning journey’ that the children are on is documented clearly on the English working walls in every classroom.
+The expectations of this are outlined in our ‘Learning Environment’ policy.

 English sessions largely follow the principles of the ‘Gradual Release of Responsibility’.
 The children are clear on what they are setting out to achieve by the end of the session.
 The teacher models this clearly during the ‘My Turn’ section of a session.
 Opportunities for children to practise what they have been shown using partially worked examples are planned for during the ‘Our Turn’ section before the children complete the work independently or with the support identified as necessary during the ‘Your Turn’ section of the session.

 Each child’s progress is assessed regularly.
 Formative assessment is used to adapt sequences of learning within a session and from one session to the next.
-The pieces of writing that children publish across a half-term is used to inform our bespoke assessment grids used to identify those children who are working below, at or above Age-Related Expectations (ARE).
-The English Lead also creates an independent write that all children from Y1 to Y6 complete in order to support termly data drops and inform teachers of next steps for the following term.
-These pieces of writing are also used to support moderation within cohorts and phases.
+The pieces of writing that children publish across a half-term are used to inform our bespoke assessment grids used to identify those children who are working below, at or above Age-Related Expectations (ARE).
+The children also complete a weekly 'Writing Workshop' where they are given the opportunity to practise and imbed the skills of writing.